minddev25/model_as_agents/README.md

 ---

-# Part 2: Building a Multi-Agent System from Scratch
+# Building a Multi-Agent System from Scratch

 In this section, I'll show you how to build a fully functional **multi-agent enterprise assistant** with: